Can fenugreek cause miscarriage? This is what you are going to find out in this post.

 However, is fenugreek safe during pregnancy and more importantly, are all the rumors about fenugreek causing miscarriages founded?

-In fact, fenugreek is what we call a teratogenic plant, in other words, it contain toxins which can cross the placenta and exert negative effects on the developing fetus.
+Fenugreek is what we call a teratogenic plant; in other words, it contains toxins that can cross the placenta and exert negative effects on the developing fetus.

 And according to the following research study: http://ijpsr.com/bft-article/an-overview-of-plants-causing-teratogenicity-fenugreek-trigonella-foenum-graecum/?view=fulltext :

-“Some plants, taken in pregnancy, cause toxicity to the developing foetus … neurotoxicity, cardiovascular toxicity, and cause diarrhoea, cramps, dermatitis, allergic reactions …”
+“Some plants, taken in pregnancy, cause toxicity to the developing foetus … neurotoxicity, cardiovascular toxicity, and cause diarrhea, cramps, dermatitis, allergic reactions …”

-Teratogenic plants, including fenugreek seeds and leaves, can be very dangerous for the fetus since they can cause birth defects, in fact, the author of the study goes on to note:
+Teratogenic plants, including fenugreek seeds and leaves, can be very dangerous for the fetus since they can cause birth defects the author of the study goes on to note:

 “…cases of pronounced congenital malformations such as hydrocephalus, anencephaly and spina bifida were found among women who consumed fenugreek seeds during pregnancy…”

-The main problem with these hormones is that they are going to flood the body, and mimic in their effects the natural female hormones already produced in sufficient amounts, and we all know that during pregnancy, the female body relies on hormonal balance to keep the pregnancy in good shape.
+The main problem with these hormones is that they are going to flood the body and mimic in their effects the natural female hormones already produced in sufficient amounts.
+We all know that during pregnancy, the female body relies on hormonal balance to keep the pregnancy in good shape.

 And when I tell you that fenugreek should be avoided during pregnancy, I mean every kind of fenugreek, leaves, supplements, and even curry powder.

-Indeed, curry contains ground fenugreek seeds and even worse for pregnant woman, other teratogenic herbs and powerful spices.
+Indeed, curry contains ground fenugreek seeds and even worse for pregnant women, other teratogenic herbs, and powerful spices.

-So, no large amounts of curry powder, a pinch or two is probably not dangerous, but more than that can be very risky.
+So, no large amounts of curry powder, a pinch or two are probably not dangerous, but more than that can be very risky.

 Fenugreek Seeds During Early Pregnancy